-The following checklists consider who to include when conducting market research, and how to decide who to involve in your learning.
+The following checklists consider; which customers to include when conducting market research, and how to decide which customers to involve in your learning.

 What Do You Want To Learn